-Many people think that membership corporations are those nonprofit corporation that have members who agree to be members and usually pay dues.
+Many people think that membership corporations are those nonprofit corporations that have members who agree to be members and usually pay dues.
 Oregon law has a different definition of membership corporations.
-Oregon membership corporations are corporations with members who have the right to vote more than once for the people on the Board of Directors.
-If your members do not vote for the Board, then you should register as a nonmembership corporation, even though you have members for other purposes.
+Oregon membership corporations are corporations with members who have, among other voting rights, the right to vote more than once for all or some of the people on the Board of Directors.
+If your members do not elect the Board (or a portion of the Board), then you should register as a nonmembership corporation, even though you have members for other purposes.
 Both membership and nonmembership corporations may be Public Benefit, Religious, or Mutual Benefit nonprofit corporations.
 The new statute updates the old statute and addresses some problems in the prior statute for membership corporations (again, those whose members vote for the Board).
 This section describes the most important of those updates.